-Last weekend marked my fourth visit to Bongo’s Bingo and you would think by now I would be struggle to have things to write about, but each time I go something new seems to happen and it just gets better and better.
+Last weekend marked my fourth visit to Bongo’s Bingo and you would think by now I would be struggle to have things to write about, but this time we were celebrating my birthday and each time I go something new seems to happen and it just gets better and better.

 Accompanying me this time was Sophie and Jenny.
 It was Soph’s third time but Jenny’s first and it’s always fun to be with a newbie.
 We’re always extremely lucky to have seats at the front but that said, it always amazes me how far back the atmosphere travels.
 DJ Micky Pickles and his band of merry men have you eating out the palm of their hands from the get-go and you have no choice but to get swept along in it all.